The-Notebookinator/notebookinator/utils/misc.typ

     )
   })

+  repr(choices)

   // 4.
 Check if highest
-  properties.push((
+  properties.push(( // Treat total as a property as well
     name: "total",
   ))

-  // Treat total as a property as well for property in properties {
+  for property in properties {
     let highest = (
       index: 0,